tomlogic/gottlieb-victory-patch/README.md

 providing more incentive for attempting those risky shots and increasing the multiplier.

+Version 1.2 changed behavior of DIP switch 30 to FREE PLAY when ON (instead of adding 9 credits for each coin in the 3rd coin chute).
+Note that PROM2 v1.2 is identical to v1.1.

 ## Creating patched ROMs

 Because of Gottlieb's copyright enforcement, this repository doesn't include